Train an Assistance Dog to Support Your Unique Needs

 Are there any conditions not suitable for the programme?

 PAWS Assistance Dogs support a wide variety of diagnosed conditions.
-These include, but are not limited to: physical disabilities such as Cerebral Palsy, brain or spinal injuries, stroke or for wheelchair users; and psychiatric and neurological support including depression, anxiety, Autism, ADHD and PTSD.
-At the moment we do not support medical detection or guiding/hearing.
+These include, but are not limited to: physical disabilities such as cerebral palsy, brain or spinal injuries, cancer diagnosis, stroke, or for wheelchair users; and psychiatric and neurological support, including depression, anxiety, autism, ADHD, and PTSD.
+At the moment, we do not support medical detection or guiding/hearing.

 Do I need to be in the UK?